 NRW's responses to feedback and questions provided during and following the April 2017 event

-A series of photo montages have been prepared to show how the scheme will look before and after the works, at particular locations along the route and within the Roath gardens.
+A series of photo montages have been prepared to show how the scheme will look before and after the works, once the trees have established, at particular locations along the route and within the Roath gardens.

 As part of NRW’s commitment to meeting the goals of the ‘Well-being of Future Generations (Wales) Act’, the integration of public art into Roath has been identified to support these goals.
 The aims of the public art commission, to be installed in Roath Mill Gardens, are to: